Analytical Solutions Consulting Inc.

 The Role of the New York State HALT Act

-The New York State HALT Act, which limits the use of solitary confinement in correctional facilities, is one point within the contention of this staffing crisis.
-While the act was intended to promote humane treatment, it has, in many accounts, been a common denominator that contributes to rising violence in correctional facilities.
+The New York State HALT Act, which limits the use of solitary confinement in correctional facilities, is one aspect of the contention over this staffing crisis.
+While the act was intended to promote humane treatment, it has, in many accounts, been a common denominator in its implementation that contributes to rising violence in correctional facilities.

 1. Impact on Prison Violence